About Game Center

 Joe is playing an adventure game that supports achievements.
 He just discovered an item for a quest he wants to complete.
 The game sends a message to Game Center to update the progress stored there.

 Mary, Alice, and Charlie are playing a game that supports Game Center’s matchmaking.
-Game Center allows the three players devices to find and connect to each other.
+Game Center provides a platform for the player’s devices to find and connect to each other.
 The game exchanges data between the participants through Game Center’s servers.

 At a Glance

 The Game Center service is the online portion of Game Center.
-The Game Center servers store player and game data and vend the data and other services to OS X and iOS devices.
+The Game Center servers store player and game data and vend the data and other services to Mac and iOS devices.

 The Game Kit framework provides classes that developers use to add support for Game Center to their games.
 Game Kit is available starting in iOS 4.1 and OS X v10.8.